 It is called the Multilateral Investment Court and would create a global court exclusively available to foreign investors to sue governments.
 According to the EU’s proposal investors could go the new court using existing investment treaties which have proven to be dangerous to public policies aimed at protecting people and the environment.

-This action is run in partnership with Friends of the Earth Europe and the Seattle to Brussels Network.
+This action is run in partnership with Friends of the Earth Europe, the Seattle to Brussels Network and Campact.

 Please can you chip in?

 Challenging privileges for foreign investors and corporations is a long-term battle - and an expensive one.

 Corporations are throwing everything they have at getting a parallel tribunal that makes them the most money possible.
 It’ll be hard work to make sure the voices of ordinary people are heard amid the clamour of corporate lobbyists, and we are going to need some experienced campaigners.
 That means a sustained financial effort.

 Can you help us build a fighting fund by chipping in a few euros?
 Only by acting together can we hope to stop huge corporations.